 When the laser light enters the skin tissue, it is converted into heat and eliminates blood vessels.
 For birthmarks that are brown or blue, the laser is used to target and decrease melanin, the substance responsible for skin pigment.

-Laser therapy typically takes place in an NYU Langone doctor’s office, and sessions last between 15 minutes and 1 hour, depending on the size and number of birthmarks to be treated.
+Laser therapy typically takes place in a doctor’s office, and sessions last between 15 minutes and 1 hour, depending on the size and number of birthmarks to be treated.
 Several treatment sessions may be required to lighten birthmarks that are large or darker in color.
 Our dermatologists recommend scheduling treatment sessions at least four weeks apart to allow the skin to heal fully in between sessions.

 Recovery from laser therapy is minimal.
 Your child may have slight bruising after treatment, but this is not painful and fades in a few days.